BUREAU OF DEMOCRACY, HUMAN RIGHTS, AND LABOR

 The constitution and law provide for freedom of expression, including for the press, but the government restricted these rights for both online and offline media.

-Press and Media, Including Online Media: While authorities relaxed some controls, independent media did not operate freely because the state exercises control over media coverage.
+Freedom of Press and Media, Including Online Media: Independent media did not operate freely because the state exercises control over media coverage.
 All media entities, foreign and domestic, must register with authorities and provide the names of their founder, chief editor, and staff members.
 Print media must also provide hard copies of publications to the government.
-The law holds all foreign and domestic media organizations accountable for the accuracy of their reporting, prohibits foreign journalists from working in the country without official accreditation and subjects foreign media outlets to domestic mass media laws.
-The government used accreditation rules to deny foreign journalists and media outlets the opportunity to work in the country.
+The law holds all foreign and domestic media organizations accountable for the accuracy of their reporting, prohibits foreign journalists from working in the country without official accreditation, and subjects foreign media outlets to domestic mass media laws.
+The government used accreditation rules to deny some foreign journalists and media outlets the opportunity to work in the country.
 For example, the government continued to deny Radio Free Europe/Radio Liberty’s accreditation request.
-Nevertheless, the government accredited the BBC Uzbek service.
-Two reporters also received accreditations: One who writes for The Economist and other publications, and one who writes for Eurasianet.
+Others, such as BBC, Voice of America, and Eurasianet, were accredited.

 The government prohibited the promotion of religious extremism, separatism, and fundamentalism as well as the instigation of ethnic and religious hatred.